List of Murdo mountains

 As of October 2018, there were 442 Murdos identified in Scotland.
 Most definitions of mountains in the British Isles consider peaks with a prominence between 30-150 m as being "tops", and not mountains.
-203 of the 442 Murdos exceed this 150 m prominence threshold, and thus are marilyns.
-54 of the 442 Murdos exceed the P600 prominence threshold of 600 m to be a "major" mountain.
+A total of 203 of the 442 Murdos exceed this 150 m prominence threshold, and thus are Marilyns.
+Of these, 54 exceed the P600 prominence threshold of 600 m to be a "major" mountain.

 When Dawson created the Murdos in 1995 he said "all Munros are Murdos", and listed Maoile Lunndaidh, a Munro, with a prominence of 400 m.
-Surveys in 2014, showed Maoile Lunndaidh was lower than Creag Toll a' Choin, and its prominence was 11 m; databases of Murdos (e.g. the DoBIH), no longer list Maoile Lunndaidh as a Murdo (its prominence went to Creag Toll a' Choin), and thus not all Munros are Murdos.
+Surveys in 2014 showed Maoile Lunndaidh was lower than Creag Toll a' Choin, and its prominence was 11 m; databases of Murdos (e.g. the DoBIH), no longer list Maoile Lunndaidh as a Murdo (its prominence went to Creag Toll a' Choin), and thus not all Munros are Murdos.

 Murdo mountains by height

 The list below was downloaded from the Database of British and Irish Hills ("DoBIH") as at October 2018.
 Note that topological prominence, unlike topological elevation, is far more complex to measure and requires a survey of the entire contours of a peak, rather than a single point of height.
 These tables are therefore subject to being revised over time, and should not be amended or updated unless the entire DoBIH data is re–downloaded again.
 The DoBIH classification marks Munros ("M") and Munro Tops ("MT").